gravitational/teleport/rfd/0139-gogo-must-go.md

 our protobuf created messages in a nicer, more user friendly way, abstracting away much of the protobuf bits and pieces.

-We should break this relationship and create actual internal objects for our interfaces.
+We should break this relationship and create actual internal objects to replace interfaces.
 From here, we should use conversion functions to translate between protobuf messages and our internal objects.

 It's imperative that these objects are compatible with the current JSON/YAML representations in Teleport.